kubeflow/spark-operator/README.md

 **If you are currently using the `v1beta1` version of the APIs in your manifests, please update them to use the `v1beta2` version by changing `apiVersion: "sparkoperator.k8s.io/<version>"` to `apiVersion: "sparkoperator.k8s.io/v1beta2"`.
 You will also need to delete the `previous` version of the CustomResourceDefinitions named `sparkapplications.sparkoperator.k8s.io` and `scheduledsparkapplications.sparkoperator.k8s.io`, and replace them with the `v1beta2` version either by installing the latest version of the operator or by running `kubectl create -f manifest/crds`.**

-Customization of Spark pods, e.g., mounting arbitrary volumes and setting pod affinity, is implemented using a Kubernetes [Mutating Admission Webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/), which became beta in Kubernetes 1.9.
-The mutating admission webhook is disabled by default if you install the operator using the Helm [chart](charts/spark-operator-chart).
-Check out the [Quick Start Guide](docs/quick-start-guide.md#using-the-mutating-admission-webhook) on how to enable the webhook.

 ## Prerequisites

 * Version >= 1.13 of Kubernetes to use the [`subresource` support for CustomResourceDefinitions](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/#subresources), which became beta in 1.13 and is enabled by default in 1.13 and higher.